matheuslameque/ecommerce-project/docs/CHALLENGES.md

 - **Challenge**: Ensure high availability for the e-commerce platform within the monthly budget of **$500**.
 - **Solution**:
-  - Implementation of **EC2 Spot Instances** to reduce computational costs.
+  - Implementation of EC2 instances with **Saving Plans** to reduce computational costs.
   - Use of **Aurora Serverless** for automatic database scaling.
   - Configuration of **Auto Scaling** to adjust capacity based on demand.